rustadadam/PF-GAP/notes.md

 1. Fixed missing data errors by manually filling them in.
     a.
 Saved the data files for future ease of use.
     b.
 Additionally, I also stored the prox files genereated by the classes.
+    c.
+Returned this to just dropping the files
 2. Adapted QUANT and all other models to store the OOB scores.
     a.
 It reaches around 60%, which seems more likely for ten classes.
     b.
 REDCOMETS scores the highest.